-I don’t need much of an excuse to bake a cake, the flimsiest of excuses will do.
-The neighbor is getting a new cat, snow has fallen for the first time in the year, the first daffodil has flowered, a bird flew into the garden, it’s a Monday any of these will do.
+I don’t need much of an excuse to bake cupcakes, the flimsiest of excuses will do.
+The neighbour is getting a new cat, snow has fallen for the first time in the year, the first daffodil has flowered, a bird flew into the garden, it’s a Monday any of these will do.
+And I don’t need much of an excuse to make these lovely malted chocolate cupcakes either.

 Often when I use these rather silly excuses my partner will moan about having to live off cake for the next few days.
 Mind you this is always said while one of the cakes is being stuffed into his face.